B2B keyword research is broken. Here’s how I plan to fix it.

 1. Generate a list of highly-relevant topics using AI

-Instead of spending hours sifting through a long, noisy spreadsheet to learn about the terminology and search patterns of an industry, you can learn those things in minutes from AI.
+You don’t have to spend hours sifting through a long, noisy spreadsheet to learn about the terminology and search patterns of a particular industry.
+Because you can learn those things in minutes from AI.

-Generative AI tools like ChatGPT are ideally suited to act as your expert industry partner.
-They can quickly generate comprehensive lists of topics that are relevant to your business and your content strategy.
+A generative AI tool like ChatGPT is ideally suited to act as your expert industry partner.
+It can quickly generate comprehensive lists of topics that are relevant to your business and your content strategy — without you needing to know anything about the industry at hand.

 For example, here are the results of a prompt we’ve built into ContentSage to give me a list of product categories in which my client is regularly mentioned.